Eliot-Roxbergh/Eliot-Roxbergh.github.io/posts/GPL_compliance.md

 ## Static vs. Dynamic Linking (GPL)

-From a legal perspective, it is generally safer to use dynamic over static linking, which means that the risk of contamination is also lower.
+From a legal perspective, it is generally safer to use dynamic over static linking, as the risk of contamination is lower.¹

 FSF describes that it is not in any way allowed for a proprietary program to directly link to a program licensed under GPL [1] (as described earlier, they need to communicate "at arms length").
 However, it has been claimed that (in some jurisdictions) it is acceptable to dynamically link to GPL code, assuming that the proprietary work is separate from the GPL work and does not depend on it.
-Ergo, the proprietary work should be able to utilize components other than the GPL-affected ones and still function (additionally, it should not be derivative work of the GPL project).
+Ergo, the proprietary work should be able to utilize components other than the GPL-affected ones and still function (additionally, it should not be a derivative work of the GPL project).
 [2]
 There seems to be no simple answer for this question, as these statements seem contradictory to what FSF writes [1], proceed with caution.

-This was also discussed in an LWN article, which states; _"The key point is that the build-time and run-time environments may be different [...].
+This was also discussed in an LWN article, regarding a presentation by Armijn Hemel, which states; _"The key point is that the build-time and run-time environments may be different [...].
  This is important because, in his opinion, dynamic linking moves questions about derivative works and the application of the GPL license into run time, because it is only at run time that libraries are linked with a program.
  The dynamically linked libraries that are used at run time could indeed be different—and have different licenses—from the libraries that were specified during the static linking phase.
  This implies that (depending who you ask) declaring the wrong dependencies in a binary could trigger license compliance issues."_ [3]

+For additional reading, I refer to [Practical GPL[v2] Compliance](https://www.linuxfoundation.org/resources/publications/practical-gpl-compliance) and [GPL - the Linking Debate](https://web.archive.org/web/20130514013222/https://moorcrofts.com/documents/GPL%20-%20the%20Linking%20Debate.pdf).

+¹ Dynamic linking is always safer, regardless if the license is (L)GPLv2 or v3.

 [1] - <https://www.gnu.org/licenses/gpl-faq.html#IfLibraryIsGPL> (included below)